Teas For Colds: 5 Popular Homemade Teas For Colds

 Echinacea is a flowering plant that is native to the midwestern area of North America.
 The Echinacea plant has long stems that bloom a single pink or purple flower.

-Benefits of Echinacea Tea For Colds
+Benefits of Echinacea Tea

 Echinacea flowers, stems, leaves or root sections can be used to make Echinacea tea.
 The tea is believed to have immune supporting properties.